ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 every challenge.
 In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.

-Amortzed Privately Verifiable Token Issuance {{amortized-batch}} improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:
+Amortized Privately Verifiable Token Issuance {{amortized-batch}} improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:

 1. Issuing multiple tokens at once in response to a single TokenChallenge,